A Message from the Chief, Cardiac Surgery and Co-Director of the Heart and Vascular Institute

 Heart Conditions We Treat

-What makes cardiac surgery at Stamford Health unique and different?
+What makes cardiac surgery at Stamford Health unique?

 The cardiac surgical care team at Stamford Health uniquely combines the sophistication and resources of large academic centers with the more intimate patient- and family focus found in high-quality community hospitals.
 The new Stamford Hospital is an ultramodern facility, with the most modern, high-end equipment and operating rooms along with quality private rooms.
 The cardiac surgical team is a cohesive, highly experienced group of professionals dedicated solely to cardiac surgery, including a nurse coordinator who provides every patient with personal concierge-level guidance throughout your journey, from the initial consultation, through your hospital stay, and recovery after discharge.
 A member of our team will be with you in the hospital 24 hours a day, seven days a week.